 We do not produce many litters and each litter is is carefully planned, so for this reason we encourage those interested in a puppy to complete an application (at the bottom of this page).
-Once completed you will be contacted and added to our wait list, and contacted as soon as we have a matched puppy.
+You will be added to our wait list, and contacted as soon as we have a matched puppy.

 Applicants will be split into multiple categories based on preferences of spotting/color/gender.
 After the puppies are a few weeks old, we will contact those that have a puppy match based on preference.
 The order we contact applicants is based on preference(s), and also the order we received your application submission.

 Once contacted you will be permitted to submit a non-refundable deposit.
 This deposit will reserve The puppy and be applied towards the overall purchase price.

 Our puppies are not raised in kennels, but in a loving home.
 We cuddle and handle them on a daily basis.

 We do NOT refund deposits if you change your mind, or purchase a puppy with another breeder.